cuinjune/purr-data/README.md

 - [Reporting Bugs](#reporting-bugs)

 ## Overview
 This document describes the work that was done under [Google Summer of Code 2020](https://summerofcode.withgoogle.com/) a.k.a.
 GSoC for organization Purr Data.
-The project idea was to make the native Purr Data run in a web browser by adding a WebAssembly target and HTML5 GUI framework.
+The project idea is to make the native Purr Data run in a web browser by adding a WebAssembly target and HTML5 GUI framework.

 **Purr Data** a.k.a. **Pd-l2ork 2** is an improved version of Miller Puckette’s Pd.